mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-12-05-The Windows AmCache and ShimCache Artifacts.md

 - The SHA1 hash of the program
 - Timestamps (e.g., installation and execution times)
 - File size
-- DLLs (Dynamic Link Libraries) used by the program ([What are DLLs?](https://learn.microsoft.com/en-us/troubleshoot/windows-client/setup-upgrade-and-drivers/dynamic-link-library))
+- [DLLs](https://learn.microsoft.com/en-us/troubleshoot/windows-client/setup-upgrade-and-drivers/dynamic-link-library) (Dynamic Link Libraries) used by the program.

 Windows uses this data to optimize program execution and load times.